yssl/TizenDevScripts/RunTCT/README.md

 : RunTCT script file.
 You can find usage in the comment of the file. run.sh shows you some example usages.

 run.sh
 : Helper script to easily use runtct.py.
-You can make you own helper script.
+You can make your own helper script.